y20k/escapepod/README.md

 ### Does Escapepod support OMPL?
 You can import an [OPML](https://en.wikipedia.org/wiki/OPML) formatted podcast list.
 Open the list in a file browser and choose Escapepod as a handler.
 Escapepod does not have an explicit export feature, but it keeps an up-to-date OPML file in the following folder on your device `/Android/data/org.y20k.escapepod/files/collection/`.

+### Where do the podcast search results come from?
+Escapepod searches the [gpodder.net](https://gpodder.net/directory/) online database.
+Gpodder.net is a great page, if you are looking for new stuff to listen to, btw.

 ## Screenshots (v0.7)
 [<img src="https://raw.githubusercontent.com/y20k/escapepod/master/metadata/en-US/phoneScreenshots/01-lockscreen-active-v0.7-oneplus5.png" width="240">](https://raw.githubusercontent.com/y20k/escapepod/master/metadata/en-US/phoneScreenshots/01-lockscreen-active-v0.7-oneplus5.png)